 Madison is something but a desert wasteland.
 Bakeries abound.
 It’s boom times for chocolatiers.
 And with spring’s arrival, ice cream stores throughout the isthmus have begun slinging their first scoops.

 “At some point, we had been wondering, oh, we did no longer see any dessert, Asian dessert around,” Wichitchu stated.
 “We did now not see (the one’s varieties of) cakes round right here loads.
-And then we think this should be something that would be very, superb for people to have and try to discover it and flavor it.”
+And then we think this should be something that would be superb for people to have and try to discover and flavor it.”

-Enter Bambu, opened in mid-April at Hilldale Shopping Center.
+Enter Bambu opened in mid-April at Hilldale Shopping Center.

 The first storefront in Wisconsin, Bambu (550 N. Midvale Blvd.), is a small line of national franchises making Southeast Asian dessert liquids, coffees, and teas.
-Menu gadgets include treats like Vietnamese espresso, smoothies, milk teas, mochi, and waffles made with chewy, aromatic pandan jelly.
+Menu gadgets include Vietnamese espresso, smoothies, milk teas, mochi, and waffles made with chewy, aromatic pandan jelly.

 The celebrity at Bambu is the Vietnamese dessert chè.